Water Level Controller Installation Examples

 Large steel inline water level control structure positioned in a ditch

-Inline drainbox is in the ditch and roughly positioned.
+Inline DrainBox is in the ditch and roughly positioned.

 Driving pegs to stabilize a larger steel inline water level controller